Sagarrchauhann/linux-server-hardening/README.md

 ## Full Documentation

-You can view the full detailed documentation in [Developing a Secure File Transfer System Using SFTP on a Linux Server.docx]
+You can view the full detailed documentation in [Linux Server Hardening and Security Analysis.docx]

 ---